avrilcoghlan/cholerabook/docs/source/assemblies.rst

 Once you have uploaded reads and Pathogenwatch has made an assembly for you (or once you have uploaded your own assembly to Pathogenwatch), it is a good idea to have a closer look at the assembly statistics for your isolates.

-To find the assembly statistics for your isolate, you need to look at the bottom of the report page for that isolate (see `Viewing the Vibriowatch report page for your isolate`_ above for how to find the report page).
+To find the assembly statistics for your isolate, you need to look at the bottom of the report page for that isolate (see `View the Vibriowatch report page for your isolate`_).

 At the bottom of the report page for your isolate, you will see some assembly statistics, for example: